ruifengl1/University-of-Melbourne-Subjects/Distributed Systems/Reviews.md

 ##### Arbitrary failures (Byzantine failure)

 Refers to **any type of failure that can occur in a system**.
+A server may produce arbitrary responses at arbitrary times.
 Could be due to:

 - Intended steps omitted in processing
 - Message contents corrupted